dbraby/strath-xaringan/README.md

 # strath_xaringan
-CSS theme for r/xaringan in Strath Colours
+CSS theme for r/xaringan in Strath Colours based on the Rutgers css

 To download this repo into R, use the following code